 As required by the mitigation measures included in the 1991 Lodestar at Mammoth EIR, circulation roads may not be located less than 50 feet from any residential properties not part of the LMP unless the applicant implements noise control measures approved by the Town.
-In order to address this requirement, the project consists of a six-foot fence along all portions of the road that are within 50 feet of the residential zone to the east.
+This purpose of this requirement is to provide noise control for properties that are less than 50 feet from a circulation road.
+This mitigation measure applies to properties along the east of the project site that are less than 50 feet from Callahan Way.
+To comply with this mitigation measure, the project includes of a six-foot fence along all portions of the road that are within 50 feet of the residential zone to the east.
 This has been the standard method of noise mitigation for other areas within the LMP that have a road within 50 feet of a residential zone.
 There will be gaps in the fencing at both ends and at all locations that are more than 50 feet from the circulation road.
-For areas of the project that are greater than 50 feet from the circulation roads, the applicant is proposing a split rail fence to provide some separation from the development and the multi-use path while leaving views unobstructed and allowing wildlife safe passage.
+For areas of the project that are greater than 50 feet from the circulation roads, the applicant has agreed to a single rail fence to provide some separation from the development and the multi-use path while leaving views unobstructed and allowing wildlife safe passage.